 to form probably the biggest toy ever!

 What I love is the fact the first few parts focus on an original character created by the comic.
-In the toys only the Ring Commander got named, pictured and had a written profile (the human characters being designed by Those Characters From Cleveland), but here in the very first issue the team behind the comic bravely introduced us to a brand new pilot, namely one from the anonymous planes which made up the remainder of Joe Thundercloud's Rescue Wing.
+In the toys only the Ring Commander got named, pictured and had a written profile, but here in the very first issue the team behind the comic bravely introduced us to a brand new pilot, namely one from the anonymous planes which made up the remainder of Joe Thundercloud's Rescue Wing.
 Freddie Riley was very likeable and we were left hoping he'd return at some future point.
 However, this story focusses on his leader Thundercloud for the most part, but side-lining Riley after a few issues doesn't feel like a cop-out and instead the story shows just how well the wing work as a team.

 Trackdown! features the Air Carrier Justice beaming half a bi-plane on board to rescue a young boy after it's deliberately broken in half by a jet, a Skull Squadron plane flying by remote, the same plane being balanced precariously on a Ring Raider jet by the power of the ring and nearly draining the pilot of his life in the process, a time travel jump to the age of the dinosaurs and the evil Blackjack's plane skipping across a lake and sinking in the climax.
 When listing all of that in such a way it may sound like it's a matter of throwing everything at a story just for the sake of some random action for the kiddies, but I have to say it all works!
 There are reasons for all of this and it all develops out of the characters themselves and the situations they place themselves in, perfectly demonstrating the scale of the comic's potential.
 Not bad for a licenced title, eh?

 Now, one of those two planes I got in my Starter Pack was this little fellow:

 |Image from eBay|